|Jerry Etherson (Cliff Robertson) and Willy|

 English author Gerald Kersh published his famous story, “The Extraordinarily Horrible Dummy,” in the anthology Penguin Parade #6 in 1939.
 This story would prove to be enormously influential on subsequent writers who tackled the theme, including Rod Serling.
 Kersh’s story relates the tale of a ventriloquist who is controlled by a dummy that is animated with the spirit of his dead father.
 The story was included in Kersh’s 1944 collection, The Horrible Dummy and Other Stories (William Heinemann) and adapted for film, in an uncredited sequence, in 1945 for Dead of Night.
 More on this in a moment.

-A year after the Kersh story came “Farewell Performance” from prolific English ghost story writer H. Russell Wakefield.
+A year after the Kersh story came “Nimbo and Nobby's Farewell Performance” (commonly reprinted as simply "Farewell Performance") from prolific English ghost story writer H. Russell Wakefield.
 First published in Wakefield’s 1940 collection, The Clock Strikes Twelve (Herbert Jenkins), it tells of a living dummy which reveals the ventriloquist’s crime of murder.
 Wakefield’s story was adapted for television for Pepsi-Cola Playhouse on January 22, 1954 and re-aired as an episode of Moment of Fear on July 20, 1965.
 Twilight Zone actor John Hoyt appeared in the television adaptation.

 A tale which rivals Gerald Kersh’s for notoriety, mainly due to an excellent television adaptation, arrived in 1944 from British author John Keir Cross, titled “The Glass Eye.”
 Originally appearing in Cross’s collection of strange stories, The Other Passenger, “The Glass Eye” relates the love affair between a lonely woman and the handsome ventriloquist who is the object of her affection.
 The tale is remembered chiefly due to its clever and shocking twist ending.
 It was adapted as the opening episode of the third season of Alfred Hitchcock Presents, featuring Twilight Zone actor William Shatner.